Thanks for all of your work !

 - Equipment: define equipment slots for your actor, and the properties of each piece of equipment.
 You can also create an actor that will be attached, constantly having its animation set to the animation of your character.
 This can be used to create graphics for your equipment that follow your character.

-- Experience: handles character level.
+- Experience: handles character level and multiple experience types.
 You can manually set the required experience for each level, or have the behavior automatically complete the required experience up to the character's maximum level.
 Also handles the learn set of skills per level, and has several display options, using actors and drawing.

 - Font by Name: this comes with a custom block that returns a font given its name.
 No need to attach it to anything.